MarkY-LunarG/LunarGlobe/samples/README.md

 as a reference while hooking up this functionality, and used the [Open Asset Import Library](https://github.com/assimp/assimp) for the actual work.
-I highly recommend that you chek out Sasha Willem's work.
+I highly recommend that you check out Sasha Willem's work.
-He's got some amazing code there and I highly recommend you using his repo for some advanced learning.
+He's got some amazing code there and I highly recommend that you use his repo for some advanced learning.

 The sample does the following:
  * Use a camera (defined as position and orientation) to